mynaparrot/plugNmeet-install/README.md

 Make sure your Ubuntu server does not come pre-installed with apache or nginx, or else the installation will fail.

 You'll need three subdomains that point to the public IP address of your Ubuntu server.
 Example: ```plugnmeet.example.com, livekit.example.com, turn.example.com```.
-A valid email address is also required to generate a Let's Encrypt SSL certificate.
+Script will generate a Let's Encrypt SSL certificate automatically.

 ***Note:*** If DNS fails for the three domains, the installation will be aborted.